Lead, what it is, ways you can be exposed to lead poisoning, health effects and ways to reduce your exposure

 In Australia, lead has been found in some complementary, traditional and herbal medicine imported from overseas or bought on the internet.
 There is no safe level of exposure to lead.
 Lead can be harmful to your health, particularly for pregnant women and children.

-Some complementary medicines may accidentally contain lead from contamination during the manufacturing and packaging process or contamination of the ingredients.
+Some complementary medicine may accidentally contain lead from contamination during the manufacturing and packaging process or contamination of the ingredients.
 Lead may sometimes be added intentionally to complementary medicine because it is believed to have beneficial effects.
 In some cases it is to increase the weight of a product.

 The Therapeutic Goods Administration (TGA) regulates most complementary medicine supplied in Australia.
 Complementary medicine bought from overseas (even if it is provided by a relative or a friend), imported into Australia for personal use, or bought online (especially from overseas websites) are not assessed by TGA and have a higher risk of being contaminated with lead.

 To see the TGA assessed symbol visit the TGA website.

 For more information about reducing the risk of lead poisoning from complementary medicine, see Risk of lead poisoning from complementary, traditional and herbal medicine fact sheet (PDF 130KB).

 If you have symptoms or think that you or a member of your family has been exposed to lead from the use of complementary medicine, you should talk to your doctor.
 Your doctor may recommend a blood test to check if you have been exposed.